docker/docs/engine/security/rootless.md

 ---

-Rootless mode allows running the Docker daemon and containers as a non-root user, for the sake of mitigating potentail vulnerabilities in the daemon and the container runtime.
+Rootless mode allows running the Docker daemon and containers as a non-root user, for the sake of mitigating potential vulnerabilities in the daemon and the container runtime.

-Rootless mode does not require root privileges even for installation of the Docker daemon, as long as [the prerequisites](#prerequiresites) are satisfied.
+Rootless mode does not require root privileges even for installation of the Docker daemon, as long as [the prerequisites](#prerequisites) are satisfied.

 Rootless mode was introduced in Docker Engine 19.03.